zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-theming.md

-# Configuring Zonemaster GUI using Theming
+# Configuring Zonemaster-GUI using Theming

 ## Background

-The Zonemaster GUI is built to be cloned and customized.
+The Zonemaster-GUI is built to be cloned and customized.
 You have full control over the styling and layout.
 That said, to avoid headaches when syncing with the original repository, we recommend following a few simple guidelines: